Albert0i/RedisDump/ScriptingWithLua.md

 }
 ```

-The only thing you need to know is how to connect to Redis and two more commands: [GET](https://redis.io/docs/latest/commands/get/) and [SET](https://redis.io/docs/latest/commands/set/).
+The only thing you need to know is how to connect to Redis and two commands: [GET](https://redis.io/docs/latest/commands/get/) and [SET](https://redis.io/docs/latest/commands/set/).
 You can use hashed endpoint URL, SQL statement or anything you can imagine as cache key provided that it is consistent, TTL is used to avoid Redis running out of memory.
 Optionally, you can reset the TTL of cached data on each read.
 ```
 // Cache hit
 await redis.expire(`cache:user:${id}`, 60 );